guyschvitz/ucdp.api/README.md

 ## `getFullUcdpGedData.R`: Download complete UCDP GED data up to latest available release
 This wrapper function downloads the full UCDP GED data up to the latest release (default) or a user-specified release date.

+Note: Downloading the full UCDP GED dat can take some time, depending on your connection, server traffic, network congestion etc.

 #### Examples
 ```r
 getFullUcdpGedData()